 • Summer (that means July-September to most of our visitors)

 We began GH Pocket Guide with 16 pages in 2013 and grew to 60 in 2017.
 The trend will continue as we are adding:

 – Eastern Congo and Rwenzori area in one of the 2019 editions (depending on the security situation in the DRC; the Rwenzoris are partially in Virunga NP and partially in Uganda)

 A more and more complete presentation of Rwanda and western Uganda should be more and more interesting to people around the world.
-In 2018 we will strengthen our efforts to make it accessible around the globe, for example through Ugandan and Rwandan embassies.
+We will strengthen our efforts to make it accessible around the globe, for example through Ugandan and Rwandan embassies.

 How to Support the GH Pocket Guide